mbierman/pihole-installer-for-Firewalla/README.md

 **Standard disclaimer:** I can not be responsible for any issues that may result.
 Nothing in the script should in any way, affect firewalla as a router or comprimise security.
 Happy to answer questions though if I can. :)

+# Debugging Tips
+Use the fillowing to debug.
+If you have any issues, please provide:
+1. Go to [http://172.16.0.2/admin/](http://172.16.0.2/admin/) ? [http://172.16.0.2](http://172.16.0.2) will not work.
+1. Get the logs.
+When SSH'd to Firewalla, `sudo docker logs pihole`
+1. Try `sudo docker inspect pihole | grep "IPAddress"`
+1. Try `sudo docker ps` you hould get something like:
+`CONTAINER ID   IMAGE                  COMMAND      CREATED          STATUS                    PORTS                            NAMES a5fe91e7a8ab   pihole/pihole:latest   "/s6-init"   11 minutes ago   Up 11 minutes (healthy)   53/udp, 53/tcp, 80/tcp, 67/udp   pihole`
+1. Try `sudo docker inspect pihole`

 # Uninstalling

 You can run this by copying this line and run it on firewalla to uninstall.